cdancy/bitbucket-rest/README.md

 ## Property based setup

-Client's do NOT need supply the endPoint or credentials as part of instantiating the BitbucketClient object.
-Instead one can supply them through system properties, environment variables, or a combination of the 2.
-System properties will be searched first and if not found we will attempt to query the environment.
+Client's do NOT need to supply the endPoint or authentication as part of instantiating the _BitbucketClient_ object.
+Instead one can supply them through system properties, environment variables, or a combination of the 2. _System Properties_ will be searched first and if not found we will attempt to query the _Environment Variables_.
+If neither turns up anything than anonymous access is assumed.

 Setting the `endpoint` can be done with any of the following (searched in order):